Victoria Atkins

-Victoria Mary Atkins (born 22 March 1976) is a British politician who has served as Financial Secretary to the Treasury since October 2022.
-A member of the Conservative Party, she was first elected as the Member of Parliament (MP) for Louth and Horncastle in Lincolnshire in 2015.
-Prior to her political career, she worked as a barrister specialising in the field of fraud.
+Victoria Mary Atkins (born 22 March 1976) is a British politician who served in various ministerial positions under Prime Ministers Theresa May, Boris Johnson and Rishi Sunak between 2017 and 2024, lastly as Secretary of State for Health and Social Care from November 2023 to July 2024.
+A member of the Conservative Party, she has been the Member of Parliament (MP) for Louth and Horncastle since 2015 and Shadow Secretary of State for Environment, Food and Rural Affairs since November 2024.
+Before her political career, she worked as a barrister specialising in organised crime.

-Atkins is the daughter of long-time Conservative MP Robert Atkins.
-She was appointed Parliamentary Under-Secretary of State for Safeguarding at the Home Office in November 2017 by Prime Minister Theresa May.
-Following the formation of the first Johnson ministry in July 2019, she was retained in her post.
-On 16 September 2021, during the cabinet reshuffle, Atkins was appointed Minister of State for Prisons and Probation and Minister for Afghan Resettlement, overseeing Operation Warm Welcome before resigning from that position in 2022.
+Atkins was appointed Parliamentary Under-Secretary of State for Safeguarding at the Home Office in November 2017 by Prime Minister Theresa May.
+Following the formation of the first Johnson ministry in July 2019, she remained in her post.
+On 16 September 2021, during the cabinet reshuffle, Boris Johnson appointed Atkins Minister of State for Prisons and Probation and Minister for Afghan Resettlement; she oversaw Operation Pitting in the latter role until she was replaced in March 2022.
+She resigned as Prisons Minister during the July 2022 government crisis, and called on Johnson to resign.
+After Rishi Sunak became Prime Minister in October 2022, she was appointed Financial Secretary to the Treasury before being promoted to Health Secretary in the November 2023 cabinet reshuffle.

-Early life and legal career
+Early life and career

-Victoria Mary Atkins was born on 22 March 1976 in London.
-She is the daughter of Sir Robert Atkins, a former Conservative MP and MEP and Lady Dulcie Atkins, a Conservative councillor.
+Victoria Atkins was born on 22 March 1976 in London, the daughter of Sir Robert Atkins, a former Conservative MP and MEP, and Lady (Dulcie) Atkins, a Conservative councillor and mayor.
 She was diagnosed with Type 1 diabetes at the age of three.

-Atkins was privately educated at the Arnold School, a co-educational independent school in Blackpool in Lancashire.
-Atkins read law at Corpus Christi College, Cambridge.
+Atkins was privately educated at Arnold School, a co-educational school in Blackpool in Lancashire, and studied law at the University of Cambridge where she was an undergraduate student at Corpus Christi College, Cambridge.

 Atkins was called to the bar (Middle Temple) in 1998.
 She worked as a barrister in the field of fraud in London.

 Political career

-In November 2012, Atkins stood unsuccessfully in the first ever Police and Crime Commissioner elections for the Gloucestershire Constabulary area.
-Although she garnered the most first preference votes, she lost to former police superintendent Martin Surl (Independent) when second preferences were counted.
-She was also shortlisted for the safe seat of Salisbury in 2010.
+In 2010, Atkins was shortlisted for the safe seat of Salisbury, eventually losing out to John Glen, who was elected MP for the seat.
+In November 2012, she stood unsuccessfully in the first ever Police and Crime Commissioner elections for the Gloucestershire Constabulary area.
+Although she garnered the most first preference votes, she lost to former police superintendent Martin Surl (an independent candidate) when second preferences were counted.

 For the 2015 election, she was on the shortlist for the Tonbridge and Malling seat, along with Edward Argar, Chris Philp, and Tom Tugendhat.
 Tugendhat won the selection; Atkins and her other opponents were selected for seats elsewhere in time for the same election.